Webflow is one of the most powerful no/low-code web builders available, loved by web designers and non-designers alike.

 Feathery also supports setting up your own design system as an easy-to-edit theme directly in the platform, allowing your form to blend in seamlessly with the rest of your site.

 Interested in using Feathery's Webflow-like designer to create your next form?
-Sign up for early access here.
+Get started with a free account here.

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!